 Yogev agreed, saying: “We know that roughly one-third of retirees experience some form of depression in the first two years post retirement and that marital satisfaction for both men and women is at its lowest in that time frame.”

 “There is so much written about financial planning for retirement, but very little about the psychological planning that needs to be done,” said Yogev.
 “That is just as critical.”
+(Related: The link between financial stress and mental health)

-During retirement, other common sources of conflict can include the following areas.
+During retirement, other common sources of conflict can include the following areas:

 Stay-at-home spouses, and those who retire before their mate, may expect that their husband or wife will shoulder a bigger portion of household responsibilities once they are both at home.
 That doesn’t always happen.